Anti-ageist Birthday Card Project

 Changing the Narrative is working with Colorado artists to design anti-ageist birthday cards.
 The designs will defy stereotypical and negative views of aging, ones that celebrate the one thing that all of us have in common—getting older.

 The application period is over, but stay tuned!
-Designs will be announced late October.
+Designs will be announced in November.

 Why an anti-ageist birthday card campaign?

 If you follow our blog, you know that we share lots of stories of older people who are doing interesting things, giving back, taking care of others, starting businesses, working on the front lines.
 These stories represent the diversity and reality of today’s older adults, who are living longer and playing vital roles in society.

 If you buy a birthday card for an older person, however, this is not what you’ll see.
 Instead, you’ll be inundated with negative stereotypes about getting older.
 You’ll see grumpy old men and wine-swigging women complaining about sagging.
 You’ll see older people portrayed as sleepy, crabby, and weak.
 And, you’ll see lots of ableism.

 The general theme in many birthday cards: Getting older is all downhill, a period of decline, depression, and dependence.
 Want to see some examples?
 Search for these words: “ageism birthday cards”.

 We know that ageism is both prevalent and harmful (it’s not just a joke).
 Many studies show that ageism has negative effects on our health and financial security, and a recent survey showed that 82% of people age 50-80 experience ageism in their everyday lives.
 We even inflict these ideas on ourselves because we’ve internalized the ageism that surrounds us.